medentem/tak-lite/README.md

 # TAK Lite

-A situational awareness Android application designed for use with Doodle Labs mesh network devices.
+A situational awareness Android application designed for use with mesh network devices (Doodle Labs, Meshtastic)

 ## Features